grantralls/LinkedListjs/README.md

 # Foreword

 I created this package for the value of practice.
 I wanted my own implementation of a Linked List using Typescript with Generics to use in future home-projects.
-Consider this a work in progress, never intended to be used in production.
+Consider this a work in progress, never intended to be used in a production environment.

 ---